 This key skill presents an opportunity for MQF level 3 learners to work upon their analysis and evaluation capabilities, whilst working upon various employability skills.
-Through the compilation of a write-up, the learners will be drafting a personal biography, which highlights some of their achievements and future aspirations.
-The write-up will also feature the rationale behind the selection of a specific community work experience.
-Additional information, descriptions and anecdotes related to the community work will be provided via visual and written means.
+Through the compilation of a journal, the learners will be drafting a personal biography, which highlights some of their achievements and aspirations.
+Journal inputting will also feature the rationale and planning phases prior to the initiation of a community work experience.
+Additional information and descriptions related to the community work will be provided via visual and written means.